Weddings

 The Experience

-Ali Cushing Photography is a one woman show based out of Sleepy Hollow, NY (yes, the legendary one) and providing wedding photography in NYC, Long Island, the Hudson Valley, the Tri-State area, across the country, and internationally.
+I am a one woman show based out of Sleepy Hollow, NY (yes, the legendary one), and providing wedding and elopement photography in NYC, the Hudson Valley and Long Island, the Tri-State area, across the US, and internationally.

 All couples, of all genders, any ethnicity or faith, all shapes and abilities, are welcome and I’d be honored to work with you.
 If you don’t see yourself reflected somewhere in my portfolio I would love your help in fixing that.